umairx97/typeform-parse/README.md

 // create this yourself and match the question ref-ids from typeform dashboard const refMap = { answer1: "5a69fc2b-07ca-42f2-bfbb-8eace6da6d9f" };

-// you'll get this from typeform withing reponses api and webhooks const answers = [
+// you'll get this from typeform within reponses api and webhooks const answers = [
   {
     field: {